 - Did you go to Hokies4Hire student login?

 - Did you follow the instructions in Hokies4Hire to:

 - use the last four digits of your student ID number as your initial password?

 Email email@example.com; tell us your full name, your Virginia Tech PID, and the error message.

 Career / job fairs are typically one-day or two-day events.

-There are now up to 17 different VT-affiliated job fairs each year.
+There are now up to 20 different VT-affiliated job fairs each year.
 Fairs are annual events that take months of planning.
-Each fair has its own purpose and sponsor — a college, department or student organization at Virginia Tech (a couple of these offer both a fall and spring event with the same purpose and audience).
-See the career fair list and see how to prepare for more on that.
+Each fair has its own purpose and sponsor — most are sponsored by an academic department or college.
+Some of the job fairs do include next-day interviews that are scheduled during the fair, so that is a quick turn-around on scheduling.
+See the career fair list to learn more about each fair, and see how to prepare for job fairs.

 - Some do and some don't.

 - Look at the career fair list and view the website for each fair to see which employers are attending each fair.

 - To see which employers are participating in On-Campus Interviewing, log in to Hokies4Hire and search for employers.